Tools4everBV/HelloID-Conn-Prov-Source-ADP-Workforce/README.md

 APD will register an application that's allowed to access the specified API's. _workers_ and _organizational_departments_.
 Other API's within the ADP Workforce environment cannot be accessed.

-Here's an improved version of the README text:

----

 ## Importing *.pfx File Options

 There are two methods available for importing the *.pfx file: